bk/wmk-docs/content/gotchas.md

   templates, markdown files and SCSS sources.
 The check is rather primitive and does not take account of such things as shortcodes or changed dependencies in the template chain.
-As a rule, `--quick` is therefore **not recommended** unless you are working on a small, self-contained set of Markdown files.
+As a rule, `--quick` is therefore **not recommended** unless you are working on a small, self-contained set of content files.

 * If templates or shortcodes have been changed it may sometimes be necessary to clear out the page rendering cache with `wmc c`.
 During development you may